stolksdorf/quantum/Cards.md

 **Black Market Cache**: Gain 2 Missiles <br/>
 > _status: playtesting_ <br/>

+**Show of Force**: Destroy any one ship.
+Gain 1 Dominance. <br/>
+> _status: playtesting_ <br/>
+> Replacement for Aggression.
+Aggression lacked player interaction and could be quite narrow for some players not focusing on combat.
+Also gaining 2 Dominance is a pretty big deal, and could easily win you the game.
+This new card opens up some options of all players, espically dealing with fortified players.
+Lastly theme feels a much better.

 **Change of Heart**: Search the Skill deck and take a card of your choosing, then shuffle the deck. <br/>
 > _status: new_ <br/>